davybrion/companysite-dotnet/content/blog/2009-11-hello-world-with-agatha.md

 In case you're wondering about the usage of IoC.Container in this code: Agatha provides a static IoC class which has an IContainer getter property.
 If you configured Agatha to use <em>your</em> container instance, then you can simply resolve the IRequestDispatcher or the IAsyncRequestDispatcher through your usual methods, or preferably, have them injected in your components.
 And if you're not into the whole IOC thing, you can just use the RequestDispatcherFactory or the AsyncRequestDispatcherFactory directly.

 And that is it.
-Yeah, probably the most over-engineered Hello World app ever, but still, i think it shows nicely how <em>easy</em> it is to use Agatha in your projects.
+Yeah, probably the most over-engineered Hello World app ever, but still, I think it shows nicely how <em>easy</em> it is to use Agatha in your projects.

-Oh wait, i almost forgot about the Silverlight sample...
+Oh wait, I almost forgot about the Silverlight sample...
 In your Silverlight application, reference Agatha.Common.Silverlight, and add the following ServiceReferences.ClientConfig file:

 <script src="https://gist.github.com/3685302.js?file=s2.xml"></script>